 Note that all the above prices are for the Wi-Fi-only version of the slate – if you want to add cellular connectivity you'll need to shell out an additional $150 / £150 / AU$200.

 The new iPad Pro 11 is out now, having hit stores on November 7, 2018.
+Here's our roundup of the latest iPad Pro deals and prices.

 Usually with a new iPad there’s one new feature that stands out, but this time around there are several such features, as Apple overhauls its most powerful (and most expensive) tablet.